 When to see your doctor

 If you and your partner are having trouble coping, contact your doctor.
 They may have resources or recommendations to help.
 Some parents benefit from group or family counseling.
-Contact your doctor right away if you notice signs of depression.
+Contact your doctor right away if you notice signs of depression in yourself or your partner.

 Copyright © American Academy of Family Physicians